michaellperry/jinaga/README.md

 j.fact(dishes);

-// taskAdded is called with the dishes message.
+// taskAdded is called with the dishes fact.
 ```

-A callback is only executed once per message.
-If you happen to add the same message again, the callback will not be invoked.
+A callback is only executed once per fact.
+If you happen to add the same fact again, the callback will not be invoked.

 The watch is in effect for the current session.
 It is destroyed implicitly with the Jinaga instance when no longer in use.
 If you wish to explicitly stop watching, capture the return value.